-Black-Eyed Susan Vine in the Flower Garden
+Black-Eyed Susan Vine Adds Vertical Garden Interest

 When you have a small yard, you take advantage of every bit of growing space.
 This past spring, I added a wood lattice trellis along my neighbor’s board fence so I could have some pretty blooms to look at instead of a blank wall of wood.
-On the recommendation of a friend, I decided to try growing Black-Eyed Susan vine on the trellis.
+On the recommendation of a friend, I decided to try growing black-eyed Susan vine on the trellis.
 I started it from seed and was pleased with both how easy it was to get going, and how very fast it took off!

-Black-Eyed Susan Vine (Thunbergia alata) isn’t closely related to the other familiar Black-Eyed Susans (Rudbeckia), but they share a similar coloration.
-Black-Eyed Susan Vine is native to Africa, but has become a garden favorite around the world.
+This vine (Thunbergia alata) isn’t closely related to the other familiar native black-eyed Susans (Rudbeckia), but they share a similar coloration.
+Black-eyed Susan vine is a tropical plant native to Africa that has become a garden favorite.
+Pollinators love it, too!
 It isn’t particularly cold hardy, so anyone north of zone 9 has to grow it as an annual.